vrutkovs/docker-gitlab/README.md

 docker run --name=gitlab -d --link redis:redisio --link postgresql:postgresql $USER/gitlab
 ```

-Find the IP address of your gitlab container with `docker inspect gitlab | grep IP`, point your browser at this IP, and log in using the default username and password:
+Monitor the setup process with `docker logs -f gitlab`.
+When supervisor reports that `unicorn`, `nginx`, `cron`, `sshd` and `sidekiq` are `RUNNING`, find the IP address of your gitlab container with `docker inspect gitlab | grep IP` point your browser at this IP, and log in using the default username and password:

 * username: root
 * password: 5iveL!fe

 You should now have the GitLab application up and ready for testing.
-If you want to use this image in production the please read on.
+If you want to use this image in production, then please read on.

 # Hardware Requirements